 Also read our related guide below, which outlines both benefits and potential risks of deferring your pension.

-If you reach State Pension age on or after 6 April 2016 , then you need to have completed at least 35 qualifying years of National Insurance contributions to get the full basic new State Pension (£155.65 per week, the current State Pension is £119.30 a week).
+If you reach State Pension age on or after 6 April 2016, then you’ll need at least 35 qualifying years of National Insurance contributions to get the full new State Pension of £179.60 per week.

 If you have fewer qualifying years, then your pension entitlement will be proportionately lower.

-Because working lives tend to be 40–50 years or so, most people will meet the 35-year condition.
+Because working lives tend to be 40 years or so, many people will meet the 35-year condition.

 But if you don’t, you might be able to fill in some gaps in your National Insurance record by making voluntary contributions now.